awslabs/terraform-iam-policy-validator/README.md

 ## Limitations

 1. Does not support Terraform [computed resources](https://www.terraform.io/plugin/sdkv2/schemas/schema-behaviors).
 For example, the tool will report no IAM policy found for the following Terraform template.
+The policy json string is a computed resource.
+The plan output doesn't contain information of IAM policy document.

 ```
 resource "aws_s3_bucket" "b" {
   bucket = "my-tf-test-bucket"